Schöningen site

-The Schöningen site is a Paleolithic archaeological site in Lower Saxony, in Germany, dating to around 300,000 years ago.
-It is best known for the Schöningen spears, some of the oldest known wooden spears, found in the "spear horizon", though the site as a whole covers a broader span of time.
+The Schöningen site is an archaeological site at a mine in Lower Saxony, in Germany that has yielded significant Paleolithic artifacts dating to approximately 300,000 years ago.
+It is best known for the Schöningen spears, some of the oldest known wooden spears, found in the "spear horizon", although the site as a whole covers a broader span of time.
+The importance of the spears is that artifacts made of wood almost always decompose thoroughly, and their survival at this site enhances the importance of the discovery.